What we do

 SFC licensing for Hong Kong fund managers

 Charltons also offers practical advice on day-to-day SFO and SFC compliance and regulatory issues as well as assisting licensed corporations by preparing or reviewing compliance manuals, developing compliance programmes and training personnel.
-We also offer SFC compliance retainer services.
+We also offer compliance retainer services.

 Charltons also assist clients in relation to SFC investigations, enforcement and disciplinary matters.
 Our experience includes advising SFC licensed corporations on misconduct by employees and advising distributors and other financial intermediaries on potential unauthorized selling of investment products and carrying on “regulated activities” without proper licensing.